andrewferrier/dotfiles/common/.config/nvim/README.md

-    g!/regex/d - delete all lines that don't match regex g/regex/norm gcc - comment out lines that match regex grep <pattern> - search and populate quickfix list (using Rg) wn - write and move to next file in args list
+    g!/regex/d - delete all lines that don't match regex g/regex/norm gcc - comment out lines that match regex grep <pattern> - search and populate quickfix list (using Rg) let @/='text/with/lots/of/slashes' - define search pattern (then use n/N) wn - write and move to next file in args list

 #### Based on a visual range